 Test 2: Take two weeks off

 Don’t stress, take a deep breath.
 You’ve earned the vacation time that you likely haven’t been taking because work has been just too busy.
 Or at least that’s what you’ve been telling yourself.
-The rules are same as before – 2 days with stress reduced as much as humanly possible!
+The rules are same as before!

 - Eliminate all stressors